 Below is a podcast of ENG Professor Bill Oram reading Robert Frost's poem 'Desert Places.'
 Enjoy!

 The English department hosts 3-4 noontime literary discussions per semester.
-Lunch is available for the first 20 attendees.
+All are welcome and lunch is available for the first 20 attendees.

 Thursday, February 18, noon, Dewey Hall Common room